 1. Mayurasana (Peacock Pose)

 Mayurasana is an advanced pose, but even if you do a modified version of it (forehead or knees on the floor), the pressure on the digestive organs halts the flow of blood temporarily.
 When you release the pose, a rush of fresh blood flows through the organs, improving their function and moving anything that might be “stuck.”.
-Some gurus say that consistent practice of this pose allows the yogi to eat anything and have perfect digestion!
+Some gurus say that the consistent practice of this pose allows the yogi to eat anything and have perfect digestion!

 2. Trikonasana (Triangle pose)